scrapy-plugins/scrapy-zyte-api/docs/usage/session.rst

 Zyte API provides powerful session APIs:

--   :ref:`Client-managed sessions <zyte-api-session-id>` give you full control over session management.
+-   :ref:`Client-managed sessions <zapi-session-id>` give you full control over session management.

--   :ref:`Server-managed sessions <zyte-api-session-contexts>` let Zyte API handle session management for you.
+-   :ref:`Server-managed sessions <zapi-session-contexts>` let Zyte API handle session management for you.

 When using scrapy-zyte-api, you can use these session APIs through the